-Arsenal Women v Manchester City Women
+Arsenal beat Man City to boost WSL title hopes

 Post update

-Delay in match because of an injury Sabrina D'Angelo (Arsenal Women).
+Delay in match because of an injury Frida Maanum (Arsenal Women).

 Post update

+Attempt missed.
+Khadija Shaw (Manchester City Women) right footed shot from the centre of the box is too high.
+Assisted by Hayley Raso.

-Filippa Angeldahl (Manchester City Women) wins a free kick in the defensive half.
+Alex Greenwood (Manchester City Women) wins a free kick in the defensive half.

 Post update